Haj show seeks to lift veil on key Islamic ritual

 All Muslims who are physically able are required to perform the haj at least once, as one of the five pillars of Islam.

-The number of people taking part has risen dramatically over the last 80 years from around 20,000 in 1932 to just shy of three million in 2011, according to British Museum figures.

-The museum displays the kinds of clothes pilgrims are expected to wear and the souvenirs they bring back.
+The British Museum displays the kinds of clothes pilgrims are expected to wear and the souvenirs they bring back.

 Among the individual tales told is that of Evelyn Cobbold, who wrote that she was the first European woman to take part in the haj.